 - You can configure SMS settings for Twilio, and then users can enable 2 factor authentication using their phone.

-- There is a company information section where you can define company name, address, email etc, and then you could show that information in the footer for example by customizing the layout.
+- There is a company information section where you can define company name, address, email etc, and then you can show that information in the footer by customizing the layout.
 SiteContext is already injected into the layout and the company information are just properties on that so you can wrap your own markup around whichever of those properties you want to show.

 See the Introduction to learn about how to start new projects with our Visual Studio template extension, or our dotnet new project template.